h-intveen/TG20211104/slides.md

  Dat is inderdaad belangrijk!

- Maar er is zoveel meer..           <!-- .element: class="fragment" data-fragment-index="1" -->
+ Maar er is zoveel meer...

 --